Woodford Academy: Use as a school

-From 1907 to 1934 under lessee (and distinguished classics scholar) John Frazer McManamey, it became a significant school, the Woodford Academy, in competition and then in succession to Cooerwull Academy at Lithgow, the other major Presbyterian school outside Sydney, where McManamey had previously taught.
+From 1907 to 1934 under lessee (and distinguished classics scholar) John Fraser McManamey, it became a significant school, the Woodford Academy, in competition and then in succession to Cooerwull Academy at Lithgow, the other major Presbyterian school outside Sydney, where McManamey had previously taught.

 John McManamey was a Scottish policeman's son from Wellington, educated at an Anglican boarding school, All Saints' College in Bathurst, then at the University of Sydney, where he lived at St. Andrew's College.
 At University and College he was enabled to indulge his passions for classical literature, and extended them into English literature, while living a vigorous outdoor and sporting life.
 After graduation, he was founding headmaster of Dr. Aspinall's Scots College in Sydney (now in Bellevue Hill).
 He left to found his own school, the Australian College and then went to Queensland to be senior classics master at the renowned Ipswich Grammar School.
 In 1903 he returned to NSW's central west to be rector of Cooerwull Academy, but again ventured out to create a school of his own in 1907.
 This was Woodford Academy, directed, like Cooerwull, towards the Sydney University entry examination and elite learning generally.
-This was a significant school, in competition and then in succession to Lithgow's Cooerwull Academy (which McManamey had been rector of from 1903-7).
+This was a significant school, in competition and then in succession to Lithgow's Cooerwull Academy (which McManamey had been rector of from 1903–07).
 Woodford Academy was a case of adapting much older buildings to school use, while supplementing the old with a custom-made wing.

 Over 300 students were educated in the Blue Mountains location between 1907 and 1925, benefitting from a curriculum based on the liberal arts with commercial subjects available for those intending to enter business life.
 There are tales of daily morning swims, even in the winter months, to encourage hygiene and develop character.
 Confident that his students would "make their mark on history", McManamey encouraged his boys to engrave their initials into their school desks and the rock shelves that surround the school buildings.
 They did so, but many made their mark in ways unimaginable at the time, distinguishing themselves for their actions in both world wars.